without Internet Explorer,

 Of Slayer’s entire catalog, the three songs on Haunting the Chapel are perhaps their dirtiest, most unloving inventions.
 There’s a friendless, merciless singularity about the triad, some sibling bond that bestows a unique oneness in them, like three Antichrists born of the same womb that have simultaneously risen where there were none for thousands of years.
 Any force thrown against this ep…Creeping Death, Fistful of Metal, Apocalyptic Raids, Sentence of Death…would just deflect off its impregnable field that was as mean and unforgiving as De Sade, black as slave hatred, and actively horrific as a live grenade rolling around the floor of a maternity ward.

 By oneness I mean that if these were recorded years apart from each other, they would not hold the same import.
 They are one of the same mood concocted by the fiery-eyed foursome at their best.
 One is easily as cold-blooded and callous as the next, more so than any consecutive trio of Slayer tracks on any release, and I believe one speck of up-temponess anywhere on this would’ve destroyed the trilogy.

 “Chemical Warfare” is the first to awaken, slow to stir at first, but with a squealing slide of the fretboard charges like a bloodshot minotaur breathing soot and with a chip on its shoulder the size of the underworld.
 A few timing and speed changes cue the songwriting factor, and a chorus that is as stone impervious as it is dynamic is the centerpiece of the track.
-Araya is perhaps at his most diabolic on this ep, lungs searing, carrying the lyrics that are printed right on the back cover for all nuns to see with convincing cruelty.
+Araya is perhaps at his most diabolic on this ep, lungs searing, carrying the lyrics with convincing cruelty that are printed right on the back cover for all nuns to see.
 Halfway through the track it force feeds you the speed realm, King’s and Hanneman’s fingerwork unrelenting in its swift ferocity, then devolves into a cave-in of propulsion and structure that few songs have ever matched.
 Araya laughs.

 “…I’ll take you down into the fire…”